oswida/cyber/docs/en/background.md

 ## Influencer (+1 PSY)

 *Hello sweets!
-We're about to hit three million subscriptions and we're doing a party!
+We're about to hit three million subscriptions and we're having a party!
 Same club as always and remember to leave your avatar for at least an hour!*

 I resigned because: